 This is the personal blog of Jeremy Jernigan.
 I am the Executive Pastor of Creative Arts at Central Christian Church.
 I am a second generation preacher with a passion for discovering and communicating truth.

-I am married to my beautiful wife Michelle and we have three kids named Gavin, Madsen, and Adelyn.
+I am married to my beautiful wife Michelle and we have four kids named Gavin, Madsen, Adelyn, and a little foster child I can only refer to as “A” (for legal purposes).
 I’m a voracious reader and I have a borderline obsession for the Yankees (each of our kids have a middle name from a Yankee player).
 This is an indication of my level of commitment as a fan, and how amazing my wife is!
 The views expressed on this site are my personal thoughts and musings and do not necessarily represent those of Central and its leadership.

 Do you have an idea of how we could work together?
 Please check out my digital resume.